Blog post

 The grammar checking and plagiarism detection tool Grammarly has more than 30 million daily users, including teachers and students.
 The platform is based on machine learning, deep learning, and natural language processing algorithms.
 Using global data to improve suggestions, it becomes familiar with each user’s writing style and identifies common errors.

-What are the challenges of using machine learning in education?
+Challenges of using machine learning in education

 Of course, no technology provides a magic solution for every challenge.
 While machine learning and education are well-suited, implementing ML at its full potential requires knowledge, planning, and practice.
 Using ML systems carelessly introduces a new set of challenges and issues.